Skip to content

 Start by performing a thorough data quality check to ensure the imbalance isn't due to human error or technical glitches.
 If the imbalance is legitimate, you can use techniques like oversampling (duplicating examples from the smaller category) or undersampling (removing examples from the larger category) to create a more balanced training set for your model.

-Missing or incomplete data
+How to handle missing or incomplete data

 It’s common to find gaps or missing values in your dataset.
 This can happen for many reasons, from data entry errors to problems during data transfer.
 Ignoring these gaps can lead to inaccurate models or cause your training process to fail completely.
 Before you can use the data, you need a plan to handle these missing pieces.